Vincent B. Dixie

-Vincent Dixie (born August 20, 1973) is an American businessman, politician, and a Democratic member of the Tennessee House of Representatives, representing District 54 since November 2018.
+Vincent Bernard Dixie (born August 20, 1973) is an American businessman, politician, and a Democratic member of the Tennessee House of Representatives, representing District 54 since 2019.
 Dixie is one of 32 freshman members of the 111th Tennessee General Assembly.
 He succeeded Brenda Gilmore after she was sworn into the Tennessee Senate.

-Background
+Education and early career

 Dixie attended Tennessee State University where he received his bachelor's degree in Accounting (BBA) in 1997 and a Masters in Business Administration (MBA) in 2004.
 In 2009, he founded the bail bonding companies A Way Out Bonding and Bail U Out Bonding.
 Prior to this he worked in the health care industry as an international auditor for Hospital Corporation of America and Ardent Health Services.

-2018 Election

-The following are the results for the 2018 District 54 Election:
+Political campaigns

+In November 2024, Dixie announced he would run to be party chair of the Tennessee Democratic Party.
+During the election by the state executive committee in January 2025, he withdrew after the first round of voting.

+In July 2025, Dixie announced he would run in the special election for Tennessee's 7th congressional district.
+The election was triggered by the resignation of Republican incumbent Mark Green following his yes vote on the final One Big Beautiful Bill Act.
+Dixie lost the Democratic primary to fellow state representative Aftyn Behn.

 Legislative committees

 Dixie currently serves as a member of the following legislative committees: